-Victor Atkins is an artist, writer and director originally based in Brooklyn, New York.
-From 1970 - 1988, Atkins was a prevalent artist working in SoHo, Manhattan where his work was represented by Louis Meisel Gallery.
+Victor Atkins is an painter, sculptor, writer and director originally based in Brooklyn, New York.
+From 1970 - 1988, Atkins was a prevalent artist working in SoHo, Manhattan where his work was represented by the Aldrich Museum and the Louis Meisel Gallery.

 His work is held in private collections at the Museum of Modern Art Lending Library in New York City, DuPont Children's Hospital in Wilmington, Delaware, Allentown Museum of Art in Allentown, Pennsylvania, Aldrich Museum of Contemporary Art in Ridgefield Connecticut and in Fort Wayne, Indiana.